Book Proposal Guidelines

 You can upload your proposal and accompanying documents here.

-What Your Proposal Must Include
+What Your Proposal Should Include

 What title do you propose for this book?
 Please include your first choice as well as a few alternatives.
 List the keywords that the title should definitely include—words that convey the essence of the book and appeal to the target audience.